Generic framework for non-perturbative QCD in light hadrons: Theory of instanton liquid ensemble

 \subsection{Instanton molecules}

 At leading order in density $n_{I+A}$, pseudoparticles in the vacuum are typically randomly distributed.
+The induced vertices are discussed in Sec.~\ref{sec:tH}.
 However, when a pair of pseudoparticles comes into close proximity, interactions between them grow significantly, resulting a strongly correlated ensemble where the pair-induced effects are comparable to those from single instantons.
-To account for these pairs, we introduce a systematic cluster expansion that takes into account these correlations among the higher-order density configurations.
+To account for these pairs, a systematic cluster expansion that takes into account these correlations among the higher-order density configurations is introduced.

 where the emergent interaction induced by single pseudoparticle reads

 and the interaction induced by paired pseudoparticles reads